Skip to Content

 • 1/3 cup Fresh Basil Leaves

-• 9 ounces Cherry Tomatoes, halved
+• 9 ounces Cherry Tomatoes halved

-• 1 cup Fresh Mozzarella Bocconcini, (also known as baby mozzarella balls - about 6 ounces)
+• 1 cup Fresh Mozzarella Bocconcini (also known as baby mozzarella balls – about 6 ounces)

-• 2 Avocados, thinly sliced
+• 2 Avocado thinly sliced

 • 1/2 teaspoon Crushed Red Pepper Flakes